 The MLAs have all been called to the capital for the process, and the leaders are trying to ensure they have support

-Satheesan is being hailed as the top contender as he served as the opposition leader during the LDF's rule.
-He is also credited with restoring the party after its 2021 defeat and securing the UDF's comeback during the recent elections.
+Satheesan is being hailed as the top contender as he served as the opposition leader.

 Chennithala’s supporters, meanwhile, say that he is the most senior out of the three and that they should respect seniority.

-Supporters of KC Venugopal, claim that he has the biggest supporters.
-Soon after the results were declared boards and hoardings with his name appeared near the KPCC headquarters on Trivandrum road.
+Supporters of KC Venugopal, meanwhile, claim that he has the biggest supporters.
+Soon after, the results boards and hoardings with his name appeared near the KPCC headquarters.

 KC Venugopal, however, said that flexes and banners will not be a criterion in deciding who the CM is.